YongoDavid/Demo-2024/README.md

 footer area needs some work to be done to it , but for now it is ok i cant stooo i need to keep going no matter how difficult it might be once i have stopped i have lost

+1:55am and after trying and trying to fix all the screens to work properly for my E project the design is 80% done